 Fraud in Schools

-The charges that are associated with these fraud can include but are not limited to: forgery, filing with a false instrument, fraud and embezzlement.
+The charges that are associated with these frauds can include but are not limited to forgery, filing with a false instrument, fraud, and embezzlement.
 All of these charges should be taken seriously whether you are the parent or the teacher.
 A lawyer should be contacted to discuss the individual details of your case.

 Art Fraud and Art Gallery Fraud